-The number of shares of Common Stock which currently may be issued under our 2006 Stock Incentive Plan is 8,474,951, which includes the 3,000,000 shares included in the Plan when it was approved, the 4,400,000 shares added to the Plan pursuant to an amendment approved by stockholders in 2009 and shares now registered under the Plan that became available due to the cancellation, termination or expiration of outstanding options under our prior stock plans, as provided by the terms of the Plan.
+Approval of this proposal would amend our 2006 Stock Incentive Plan to increase the number of shares of Common Stock that currently may be issued under the Plan to 12,990,599, which includes the 3,000,000 shares included in the Plan when it was approved, the 4,400,000 shares added to the Plan pursuant to an amendment approved by stockholders in 2009, and shares now registered under the Plan that became available due to the cancellation, termination or expiration of outstanding options under our prior stock plans, as provided by the terms of the Plan.
 This total includes shares that are subject to outstanding awards, are still available to be awarded or have been issued as the result of exercise or vesting of the award.
-The number of shares does not take into account that for purposes of calculating usage of shares under the Plan, each share underlying an option is counted as one share but each share underlying our awards of RSUs and performance shares are counted as two shares.
+The number of shares does not take into account that for purposes of calculating usage of shares under the Plan, each share underlying an option (or SAR) is counted as one share but each share underlying our awards of RSUs and performance shares (and restricted stock and other stock-based awards) is counted as two shares.
+(Prior to April 30, 2009, each share underlying a grant of restricted stock, restricted stock units, performance shares or other stock-based award was counted as three shares.)
 In addition, as noted above, we may issue an amount of shares equal to the number of shares that become available due to the cancellation, termination or expiration of any outstanding options under our prior stock option plans.

-As of the date of this Proxy Statement, awards representing [] shares have been granted under the Plan.
+As of the date of this Proxy Statement, awards representing 4,997,476 shares have been granted under the Plan.
 This takes into account how we calculate share usage under the Plan.
-As described below, each share subject to certain awards is counted as three for purposes of share usage.
-Shares will not be considered as having been used under the Plan or our prior stock option plans: (i) if they are deliverable under an award granted under the Plan or an option granted under a prior plan that expires or is canceled, forfeited, settled in cash or otherwise settled without the delivery of shares and (ii) if they are issued pursuant to awards that are assumed, converted or substituted in connection with a merger, acquisition, reorganization or similar transaction.
+Shares will not be considered as having been used under the Plan or our prior stock option plans (i) if they are deliverable under an award granted under the Plan or an option granted under a prior plan that expires or is canceled, forfeited, settled in cash or otherwise settled without the delivery of shares or (ii) if they are issued pursuant to awards that are assumed, converted or substituted in connection with a merger, acquisition, reorganization or similar transaction.
 For purposes of determining the number of shares available for grant as incentive stock options, only shares that are subject to an award, or an option under a prior plan, that expires or is canceled, forfeited or settled in cash will be treated as not having been issued under the Plan or our prior plans.
 Furthermore, shares tendered in payment of the exercise price of an award, shares withheld by us to satisfy withholding obligations and shares covered by a SAR to the extent that it is exercised, will not be added back to the reserve of shares available for issuance under the Plan.
 The shares issued pursuant to awards may be authorized but unissued shares or treasury shares.